freedomofpress/securedrop-docs/docs/journalist/workstation.rst

 from your *Journalist Workstation*; it will not work in Tor Browser on another computer, unless explicitly configured with an access token.

-To visit the *Journalist Interface*, click the *Journalist Interface* icon on the desktop.
+To visit the *Journalist Interface*, open the *SecureDrop Menu* and select the "Launch Journalist Interface" option.
 This will open Tor Browser to an ".onion" address.
 Log in with your username, passphrase, and two-factor authentication token.
 (If you have been provided with a YubiKey, see :doc:`Using YubiKey with the Journalist Interface <../admin/deployment/yubikey_setup>` for detailed setup and usage information.)

 |Journalist Interface Login|